jebaile7964/PowerShell-Code-Samples/README.md

 Uses .NET classes to create gui elements for use as a tool for junior resources.
 It accepts input from a CSV, and some User input.
 After processing, it creates the icons in their respective folders for deployment.

+#### Create-ShortcutIcons

+Creates desktop shortcuts to a networked drive shared application.
+Written as a CMDlet.
+Can take multiple parameter sets, for user input and CSV input.

 #### Samples to be added: